hobrasoft-cz/PDFMU/README.md

 4. File > Open Project > "pdfmu" (the directory (Project Folder) in this repository)
 5. Run > Build Project (PDF Manipulation Utility)

-A standalone executable JAR with the program will be generated in "pdfmu/target/pdfmu-1.0-SNAPSHOT-jar-with-dependencies.jar".
+An executable will be generated in "pdfmu/target/exe/pdfmu.exe".

 ## Software dependencies